- Google Chrome is currently the most used web browser in the world.

 - In order for you to do so, you will first need to open the Google Chrome Tools (the three dots in the top-right corner of the screen).

-- Afterwards, you need to click on Settings, then scroll all the way down.
+- Afterward, you need to click on Settings, then scroll all the way down.

 - At the bottom of the Settings window you will find the Advanced tab.